Compare the scores of SeattlePI to other sources on our free Interactive Media Bias Chart. Click Here!

+Ad Fontes Media rates SeattlePI in the Middle category of bias and as Reliable, Analysis/Fact Reporting in terms of reliability.
 SeattlePI (Seattle Post-Intelligencer) is an online newspaper based in Seattle, Washington.
 It was the first major metro daily newspaper to publish online only, in 2009.
 The website is part of Hearst Seattle Media, owned by The Hearst Corporation since 1921.
 The Post-Intelligencer was founded in 1863 as the Seattle Gazette, a weekly publication.
 Two Pultizer Prizes have been awarded to the PI for editorial cartooning.
 The website records approximately 1.4 million visits per month.
-Ad Fontes Media rates SeattlePI in the middle category of bias and as most reliable in terms of reliability.

-The bias rating, demonstrated on the Media Bias Chart®️ on the horizontal axis, ranges from most extreme left to neutral to most extreme right.
+The bias rating, demonstrated on the Media Bias Chart®️ on the horizontal axis, ranges from most extreme left to middle to most extreme right.
 The reliability rating, demonstrated on the chart’s vertical axis, rates sources on a scale from original fact reporting to analysis, opinion, propaganda and inaccurate/fabricated information.

-Individual Article Scores
+Individual Content Sample Scores

 These are the most recent content samples that Ad Fontes Media analysts have rated for this source.